Crypto Tax Evasion: What are the Risks in South Africa?

 Cryptocurrency is taxable in South Africa, and subject to both Income tax and as Capital Gains Tax.
 We all want to maximise our investments, which often includes ensuring that we are handing over as little as possible to the tax man.
 But, there is a very clear distinction to be made between tax planning and tax evasion.

 Tax planning is everything that can be done, within the law, to minimise tax, whereas tax evasion or avoidance is simply not paying tax and is illegal.
-In South Africa, it is punishable with fines and jail time, and should be taken very seriously.
-Don't worry if you find crypto tax a bit complicated, we've covered everything you need to know in our Ultimate South Africa Crypto Tax Guide.
-In this guide, you can find out everything you need to know about South Africa crypto tax and the penalties for crypto tax evasion in South Africa.
+In South Africa, it is punishable with fines and jail time and should be taken very seriously.
+In this guide, you can find out everything you need to know about crypto tax evasion in South Africa.

 Even though guidelines are regularly updated, SARS still isn’t particularly clear about whether a taxable event should be considered as income or a capital gain.
 While this isn’t an issue in countries where the same rate applies to both, unfortunately in South Africa, there could be a big difference between the two.